DilanLivera/demos/generating-openapi-document-with-swashbuckle/README.md

-# Code first OpenAPI document generation in .Net demo
+# Generating OpenAPI document with swashbuckle

 ## Description

-A demo application to showcase how to configure .Net Core API to generate a OpenAPI document by code.
+A demo application to showcase how to generate OpenAPI document with Swashbuckle in ASP.Net Core.

 ## Resources